How HostingStep works ?

 - ByteCheck – It’s a tool that determines how much time it takes to load the first byte.
 The faster the first byte, faster the website loads.
 We consider this tool performs an essential function to check our demo sites performance

 - Uptime Robot – The master tool in monitoring the uptime of websites.
 It notifies us if any of our demo test sites goes down and we mention the same in our reviews.
 We also use this tool to monitor the response time along with Sucuri.
 The reason is simple; Uptimerobot provides average response time values for months and years so that it helps us to analyze the average response time of demo test sites for months.

-Some people concerned over using affiliate links at Hostingstep, but without revenue none of the business model exists.
-WikiPedia gets donations, tech sites like Forbes displays ads to get revenue and recently, Quora too started displaying ads to fetch revenue for their business and I hope you people won't mind for using affiliate links at Hostinstep.com
+I use affiliate links at Hostingstep.
+Without revenue none of the business model works.
+WikiPedia gets donations, tech sites like Forbes displays ads to get revenue and recently, Quora too started displaying ads to fetch revenue for their business and I hope you people won't mind for using affiliate links at Hostingstep.com

 The revenue we obtain is used to pay the monthly recurring costs for hosting accounts on different companies and testing tools.
 We use the money to purchase new hosting accounts and also we too share a small amount of money among the people behind Hostingstep to coverup the costs for Internet connections, Co-Working spaces and daily needs.